Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 |:---:|:---:|
 |![line chart with square and circle marks](/images/swift-charts/line-chart-6b.png)|![trends line chart](/images/swift-charts/line-chart-7a.png)|

-We also learned about the basic building blocks of Swift Charts, and how easily modifiers can be applied to make Charts our own.
+We also learned about the basic building blocks of Swift Charts and how easily modifiers can be applied to make Charts our own.

 For the complete source of this example, plus a more complex example that includes some randomized test-data-generation, check out our [Trends Chart Repo on GitHub](https://github.com/Base11Studios/trends-chart-demo).